shawakgupta08/figmaLand_Frontend/README.md

 ﻿# figmaLand_Frontend
- # JTG Frontend Landing Page Website
+ #  Frontend Landing Page Website

 A fully responsive and interactive landing page built as part of the **JTG Frontend Home Assignment**.
 This project demonstrates strong skills in **HTML, CSS, and JavaScript**, along with UI/UX attention to detail such as animations, sliders, modals, video interaction, pricing UI, and contact form behavior.